See All Blog Categories » Advice for Freelance Copywriters » 15 Tips to Bust Through Writer’s Block and Create Killer Copy

 6. See more writing tips below…

-Remember that uncomfortable feeling you used to get in school when you had a term paper to do?
+Remember that queasy feeling back in school when you had a term paper coming due?
 Every time you tried to write, you mind drew a blank.
-Now here you are with no worries of a bad grade, and still the words just won’t come.
-Why did you ever agree to take on this assignment?
+Now here you are with no worries of a bad grade, just a work assignment for which you’re being well paid, and still the words won’t come.
+Why did you ever agree to take on this project?

 writer's block